sakilk130/50-days-of-javascript/README.md

 ## Day 4 - Modal Popup

 This is a simple modal popup app.
 It is a simple app that shows a modal popup when you click on the button.

+## Day 5 - Palindrome Checker

+This is a simple palindrome checker.
+It checks if the string is a palindrome or not.